Antisemitism by country: France

-Antisemitism was particularly virulent in Vichy France during WWII.
+Antisemitism was particularly virulent in Vichy France during the Second World War.
 The Vichy government openly collaborated with the Nazi occupiers to identify Jews for deportation and transportation to the death camps.

 Today, despite a steady trend of decreasing antisemitism among the indigenous population, acts of antisemitism are a serious cause for concern, as is tension between the Jewish and Muslim populations of France, both the largest in Europe.
 However, according to a poll by the Pew Global Attitudes Project, 71% of French Muslims had positive views of Jews, the highest percentage in the world.
 According to the National Advisory Committee on Human Rights, antisemitic acts account for a majority— 72% in all in 2003— of racist acts in France.

 In July 2005 the Pew Global Attitudes Project found that 82% of French people questioned had favorable attitudes towards Jews, the second highest percentage of the countries questioned.
 The Netherlands was highest at 85%.

 Holocaust denial and antisemitic speech are prohibited under the 1990 Gayssot Act.

 Over the last several years, anti-Jewish violence, property destruction, and racist language has been wildly increasing and French-Jews are worried more every month that it will spiral even higher.
 France is home to Europe's largest population of Muslims — about 6 million – as well as the continent's largest community of Jews, about 600,000.
 Jewish leaders perceive an intensifying antisemitism in France, mainly among Muslims of Arab or African heritage, but also growing among Caribbean islanders from former colonies.

 Ilan Halimi (1982 – February 13, 2006) was a young French Jew (of Moroccan parentage) kidnapped on January 21, 2006, by a gang of Muslim immigrants called the "Barbarians" and subsequently tortured to death over a period of three weeks.
 The murder, among whose motives authorities include antisemitism, incited a public outcry in a France already marked by intense public controversy about the role of children of immigrants in its society.

 With the start of the Second Intifada in Israel, antisemitic incidents increased in France.
 In 2002, the Commission nationale consultative des droits de l'homme (Human Rights Commission) reported six times more antisemitic incidents than in 2001 (193 incidents in 2002).
 The commission's statistics showed that antisemitic acts constituted 62% of all racist acts in the country (compared to 45% in 2001 and 80% in 2000).
 The report documented 313 violent acts against people or property, including 38 injuries and the murder of someone with Maghrebin origins by far right skinheads.